CESARBR/knot-gateway-buildroot/README.md

 How to Buid it
 ----------------
-The knot_defconfig configuration is a minimal configuration with all that is required to bring the KNoT platform on RaspberryPi.
+The knot_gateway_defconfig configuration is a minimal configuration with all that is required to bring the KNoT platform on RaspberryPi.
 Note: you will need to have access to the network, since Buildroot will download the packages' sources.